 Note the differences in the following piping schematic for Manitowoc Remote S-Series machines:

 In this diagram, you can see there are some extra considerations to take into account when troubleshooting these remote machines.
 Since the remote condensing units often are exposed to varying ambient conditions, they must be equipped with a Head Pressure Control Valve (headmaster) to maintain a minimum pressure in the liquid line to the expansion valve (typically 180 psi) in low ambient conditions.
 The liquid receiver stores “extra” refrigerant to be used by the system in low ambient conditions.
 If charged correctly, the receiver is designed to maintain sufficient charge in the system to operate down to approximately -20°f ambient.
-These components are typical in any refrigeration system exposed to wide outdoor ambient temperature swings, but there is a set of parts that are not typically encountered: the Harvest Pressure Regulator and Solenoid.
+These components are typical in any refrigeration system exposed to wide outdoor ambient temperature swings.
+However, there is a set of parts that are not typically encountered: the harvest pressure regulator (HPR) and solenoid.

 HPR Valve and Solenoid

 During the harvest cycle, the hot gas valve is energized, and discharge gas is piped directly to the evaporator inlet via the hot gas bypass line to assist in harvesting the ice.
 For this to work, there must be a sufficient amount of heat maintained to be rejected long enough for the ice to drop within the 3-minute harvest cycle.
-At times, there may not be enough heat to keep the hot gas bypass line warm enough to efficiently harvest the ice in the evaporator, and the high-temperature, high-pressure vapor can begin to condense into a liquid in the evaporator- causing liquid to enter the suction line and the compressor.
-As we all know, compressors are not fond of trying to compress a liquid; so Manitowoc solved this problem by adding the HPR valve.
+At times, there may not be enough heat to keep the hot gas bypass line warm enough to harvest the ice in the evaporator efficiently, and the high-temperature, high-pressure vapor can begin to condense into a liquid in the evaporator—causing liquid to enter the suction line and the compressor.
+As we all know, compressors are not fond of trying to compress a liquid, so Manitowoc solved this problem by adding the HPR valve.

 During the harvest cycle, the HPR solenoid is energized, allowing vapor from the top of the receiver to meet the HPR valve.
-The HPR valve is similar to the Headmaster, in that it modulates refrigerant to maintain a minimum pressure.
-If the suction pressure falls too low during the harvest cycle, we lose the ability to transfer sufficient heat to the evaporator- the HPR keeps the suction pressure high enough through the harvest cycle to maintain the heat required for proper harvest.
-A simple enough concept, yet often overlooked by many technicians not familiar with remote systems.
+The HPR valve is similar to the headmaster in that it modulates refrigerant to maintain a minimum pressure.
+If the suction pressure falls too low during the harvest cycle, we lose the ability to transfer sufficient heat to the evaporator—the HPR keeps the suction pressure high enough through the harvest cycle to maintain the heat required for proper harvest.
+It's a simple enough concept, yet it's often overlooked by many technicians not familiar with remote systems.